 Beyond work and devotion to family, Reaston has been active in a number of Cairns community organisations, ranging from local kindergarten and sporting committees to community law services.
 She has served terms on the management committees of the Cairns Regional Domestic Violence Service, Legal Aid and the North Queensland Women's Legal Centre.
 When she needs to think or de-stress, she goes into her garden, a work of art that has featured in the local press and on national television.
 It has grown and evolved as her career and family life have; paths and shelters created when her children were little now accommodate a dinosaur cave built for her grandson.
 'You change as you go along,' she says.
 And, like all gardeners, she knows that experience teaches that what might have failed in one part of the garden might work in another.
 Good advice for any lawyer, it would seem.

-Selected Resources: Bev Reaston interviewed by Nikki Henningham in the Trailblazing Women and the Law oral history project, ORAL TRC 6535/38; National Library of Australia, Oral History and Folklore Collection; Carter, Denise, Gardens of Life, Cairns Eye, 9 April 2016.
+Sources used to compile this entry: Bev Reaston interviewed by Nikki Henningham in the Trailblazing Women and the Law oral history project, ORAL TRC 6535/38; National Library of Australia, Oral History and Folklore Collection; Carter, Denise, Gardens of Life, Cairns Eye, 9 April 2016.

 Prepared by Nikki Henningham